vishnu-77/vishnu-77/README.md

 ## 🚀 What I Do

-I specialize in designing and deploying **secure, AI systems** with a focus on:
+I specialize in designing and deploying **secure AI systems** with a focus on:

-- 🤖 **Conversational AI & RAG Pipelines** - Building LLM-powered applications that transform complex data into actionable insights
+- 🤖 **Conversational AI & RAG Pipelines** – Transforming complex data into actionable insights with LLM-powered applications
-- 🛡️ **DevSecOps & Security Automation** - Integrating security into every stage of development with automated vulnerability detection
+- 🛡️ **DevSecOps & Security Automation** – Integrating security into every stage of development with automated vulnerability detection
-- ☁️ **Cloud-Native Architecture** - Microservices on AWS, Kubernetes, and containerized environments
+- ☁️ **Cloud-Native Architecture** – Microservices on AWS, Kubernetes, and containerized environments
-- 🔐 **Secure FinTech Systems** - Payment processing and transaction systems built for compliance and scale
+- 🔐 **Secure FinTech Systems** – Payment processing and transaction systems built for compliance and scale

 Currently exploring: **AI-driven security operations** and **blockchain applications in autonomous vehicle security**